slashtechno/wyzely-detect/README.md

 #### Poetry
 1. `poetry install`
+    a.
+For GPU support, use `poetry install -E cuda --with gpu`
 2. `poetry run -- wyzely-detect`
 ### Configuration
 The following are some basic CLI options.
 Most flags have environment variable equivalents which can be helpful when using Docker.